-datum: Theoretically perfect surface, plane, point, or axis from which measurements can be taken.
+datum: Theoretically perfect surface, plane, point, or axis from which measurements are made while dimensioning.

 default: A value maintained by the computer until changed.

 deferred perpendicular: A calculation of the perpendicular point that is delayed until you pick another point.